-Tyrannousaurus Wrecks by Sudipta Bardhan-Quallen with great illustrations by Zachariah Ohara is an awesomely colorful, dinosaur filled wreck of a book.
+Tyrannousaurus Wrecks by Sudipta Bardhan-Quallen with great illustrations by Zachariah Ohora is an awesomely colorful, dinosaur filled wreck of a book.
 Well, the book isn't actually a wreck, but Tyrannosaurus makes a mess wherever he goes in the classroom.

 Like all the best dinosaur picture books, Tyrannousaurus Wrecks uses the endpapers to identify and give phonetic pronunciations for all the dinosaurs appearing on the pages inside.
 We parents thank you heartily for knowing that little listeners love to learn the names of the dinosaurs.